MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SrcDoc_AccessMode:long** - How was this document opened (Read only | read write)

 - **Data_SrcDoc_AssistedReadingReasons:long** - Predefined set of values of why document was opened in assisted reading mode

+- **Data_SrcDoc_AsyncOpenKind:long –** Indicates whether a cached version of the original cloud document was opened and which asynchronous refresh logic was used.

 - **Data_SrcDoc_ChunkingType:long** - How is document stored in SharePoint